H-IAAC/TFC-HAR/README.md

 There are some examples of options in the above commands.
 To see more options check up the main.py file.

+It is possible to generate latent spaces of saved models, but the code of tsne is not included on this repository.

 **Reproduce baselines**
 To execute the baseline CNN supervised, just go `cd baselines/CNN-TFC/` and `python main.py`.
 The default configs are 1.0 of the dataset, 42 of batch size and 10 epochs, resulting in 96% of acuracy